 Nauman Waheed is the second Alberta Land Surveyor at the company.
 His registration number is 1056.

-Ivo Surveys carries
+Ivo Surveys has

 -> commercial general liability insurance,